 Perhaps the widest applications are monetary.
 Tokenizing the right to utilize a bank account as the owner, for example.
 There may be interesting tax ramifications.
 Someone looking to avoid certain forms of taxation may be able to license the identity of someone under the poverty line.
 Instead of finding a country as a tax haven, perhaps people themselves could become tax-havens.
 (This is not meant as a comment on the ethical validity of tax havens, or of a lack thereof.
 Tax havens are a reality, and their usage is too, whether ethical or not.)

-It would be interesting to see how far this concept could go.
-In an example that could perhaps be perceived as extremely libertarian, could it be legitimate to let a convicted criminal tokenize his identity with regards to the time they must serve, and pay off whoever would be willing to bear that burden for them?
 In other words, they would not personally serve the time, rather someone bearing their identity.
 On the one hand, it may seem unjust that the physical person that committed the crime is not behind bars, but on the other, if we can trust the market to be efficient, they will pay the cash value of serving that time (in order to have someone take their identity and serve the time).
 In essence, they have personally received their punishment, just financially (and in the process enriching someone else) instead of through actual incarceration.
 This should not be applied to criminals who are actively and consistently a threat to society, who may need to be incarcerated to protect society, and not merely as a punitive measure.